NejcZdovc/comment-pr/README.md

 # Add comments to a PR with Github Actions

-Simple action that allows you to add comments to the PR in your workflow.
+A simple action that allows you to add comments to the PR in your workflow.

 You can do multiple comments during the workflow execution via different identifiers.
 See example [bellow](example).